michaelanis14/open62541-JNIWrap-Java-API/README.md

 first build and bug fixes
 ### TODO
-*let the cmakelist generate the java classes duing the build *package the generated java classes into a single jar
+- [ ] let the cmakelist generate the java classes duing the build.
+- [ ] package the generated java classes into a single jar.
+- [ ] Add more generaric methods in the helper classes ex. init a server with custome port and ip.

 ### PREREQUISITES